daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week8A_Differential_Expression.md

-2. The elbow plot to the right hand side of the screen displays the percentage of variance that is displayed in the MDS plot.
-If 1 is 100% it would mean that 100% of biological variation is described with dimension 1.
-In our sample, 55% of biological variance is found in dimension 1, and 15% in dimension 2.
-Therefore around 70% of biological variation is being displayed in the MDS plot above.
+2. The elbow plot to the right-hand side of the screen displays the percentage of variance displayed in the MDS plot.
+If 1 is 100%, it would mean that 100% of biological variation is described with dimension 1.
+In our sample, 55% of biological variance is found in dimension 1 and 15% in dimension 2.
+Therefore, around 70% of biological variation is displayed in the MDS plot above.
  ![DEGUST](../assets/img/elbowplot.png)

 3. The volcano plot below shows the -log10FDR against the logFC.
 The FDR (false discovery rate) is similar to an adj. p.value.
-There is a random chance that a proportion of the thousands of genes in your experiment are significantly differential expressed, the FDR corrects for this.
+There is a random chance that a proportion of the thousands of genes in your experiment are significantly differential expressed; the FDR corrects for this.
 The lower the FDR value, the better; however, the graph displays **-log10FDR**.
 This means that the smaller the FDR value is, the larger its associated -log10FDR value.
 This makes it easier to visualise on a graph.
 Simply put, the higher the value of the -log10 FDR, the greater the confidence in the log FC is not random.
 The larger the logFC the greater the difference is between control and condition.
-So most genes that we are interested in are significant, differentially expressed that are coloured in red.
+So, most genes that we are interested in are significant, differentially expressed, and are coloured in red.

 ![DEGUST](../assets/img/volcanoplot.png)

 Every dot represents an isoform (not a gene).
-This is because we are using the transcriptome as the reference and each transcript name begins with "ENST".
-An example of a transcript that has a negative log FC due to being highly expressed in the cerebellum, relative to the `control` heart sample.
-It codes for a transcript of the gene [ZIC1](http://asia.ensembl.org/Homo_sapiens/Gene/Summary?g=ENSG00000152977;r=3:147393422-147510293) which is a member of the transcription factor C2H2-type zinc finger family that are key during development. has been documented in medulloblastoma, a childhood brain tumour.
+This is because we use the transcriptome as the reference, and each transcript name begins with "ENST".
+An example of a transcript that has a negative log FC due to being highly expressed in the control cerebellum relative to the experimental heart sample.
+It codes for a transcript of the gene [ZIC1](http://asia.ensembl.org/Homo_sapiens/Gene/Summary?g=ENSG00000152977;r=3:147393422-147510293), which is a member of the transcription factor C2H2-type zinc finger family that are key during development. has been documented in medulloblastoma, a childhood brain tumour.

 ![DEGUST](../assets/img/degust_volc.png)

 4. The parallel coordinates tab is fairly self-explanatory.
 Each line represents an isoform; each line represents the logFC.
 All isoforms in the control have an absLogFC of 0 as it is the baseline, where expression is relative to.
-The most useful section for this is the drag and drop to highlight transcripts of interest that are then visualised in the heatmap below and in the CSV below.
+The most useful section for this is the drag-and-drop to highlight transcripts of interest, which are then visualised in the heatmap below and in the CSV below.

 For example, I select the top ~100 isoforms and then download the csv.
 This csv will be used for further gene ontology visualisations (see Gene Ontology section).